-A program theory is a big picture, strategy level map that shows activities and interventions at work in bringing about desired change.
+A program theory is a big picture, strategy-level map that shows activities and interventions at work in bringing about desired change.
 It shows all pathways to the change of interest and provides context for the change process.
 Ideally, it should show progression of a problem to an aspirational or realized impact (or change).
-Program theories are normally created in partnership with stakeholders to improve accuracy and buy-in.
+Program theories are normally created in partnership between evaluators and stakeholders to improve accuracy and buy-in.
 Developing a program theory is important so that you know how your resources and planned activities are acting or interacting to bring about change.
 You can test your theory once it's established and remove or add resources or interventions that are not working to bring about change or are not doing so effectively and efficiently.
-A deeper explanation and examples of program theories can be found here.
-Also see Developing Monitoring and Evaluation Frameworks, 1st Edition by Anne Markiewicz and Ian Patrick.
+A deeper explanation and examples of program theories can be found <a href="https://examples.org/new-remove-selection-new-remove-sele